Karim-tari/RFC/proposals/181107-base-layer-architecture.md

 * Request `Transaction`s from peer
 * Send requested blocks to peer

+### Mining nodes

+Mining nodes perform the following:

+#### Compile new [Block] by subscribing to the `MessageBroker` as a `VerifiedTransactionSubscriber`

+* Construct `BlockHeader`

+* Construct Coinbase transaction

+* Add verified transactions to the block using a `TransactionSelectionPolicy` -- allowing miners to swap out their transaction selection strategy if they wish.

+* Perform cut-through between transactions where transactions would be cancelled out

+* Push the newly constructed block [Block] onto the internal `MessageBus`

+#### What else?

+ToDo

 ### The Mempool

 The mempool is a database of all unconfirmed, VALID, transactions.
 The mempool is used in the following situations: